harleydutton/Tabula-Rasa/Sequoia.md

     - Amber is the primary substitute for metal.
 It has a melting point of about 1000f, can be cast, is brittle, sharp, translucent orange, light, and strong--until it breaks.
     - Some of you may have heard of Ironwood; As far as anyone knows Ironwood is indestructable and has anti-magic properties.
 It is incredibly rare.
     - Actual wood is scarce and dried planks of giant mushroom are used instead.
-    - AEther is a brightly glowing glass that comes in the form of rough shards.
+    - AEther is a glass that glows with wildly shifting blues and yellows.
+It comes in the form of thick, smoothly broken shards.
 It is difficult to obtain but easy to turn into a battery for magic.
 - Bombs exist and guns can exist but do not presently; The chambers on amber guns have a tendency to fit poorly or explode.
 - Electronics do not exist due to the lack of metal.